Digvijaya Singh upset after Kamal Nath govt withdraws security cover from RSS Bhopal office

 RSS hostile to me despite me being a Hindu: Digvijaya Singh

-Taking to Twitter, Digvijaya Singh requested chief minister Madhya Pradesh chief minister Kamal Nath to immediately give an order to provide adequate security again.
+Taking to Twitter, Digvijaya Singh requested Madhya Pradesh's Chief Minister Kamal Nath to immediately give an order to provide adequate security again.

 "Withdrawing security cover for RSS Bhopal office is not right.
 I request Chief Minister Kamal Nath to restore the security with immediate effect," Singh wrote on Tiwtter.